 The Very Rev. Tracey Lind is a newly retired Episcopal priest and city planner whose ministry has included work for social and environmental justice, interfaith relations, sustainable urban development, arts and culture, and progressive theology.
 Most recently, Tracey’s ministry has extended to include the spiritual insights and lessons she has gained from a life complicated by dementia.

 On Nov.
-8, 2016 (Election Day), Tracey was diagnosed with early stage Frontotemporal Dementia.
+8, 2016 (Election Day), Tracey was diagnosed with the early stages of Frontotemporal Degeneration.
 This diagnosis hasn’t stopped her from fully immersing in what life has to offer -- and what she has to give.
-From October to December last year, she was invited to speak at seven European churches in Belgium, France, Germany, Italy and Switzerland.
+From October to December 2017, she was invited to speak at seven European churches in Belgium, France, Germany, Italy and Switzerland.

 To receive updates when Tracey publishes on her blog, click here.